-If you're looking for a torque wrench for small torque values a 1/4" or 3/8" drive model is often what you're looking at; if you're only needing to measure the torque on tightening bolts then a deflecting beam torque wrench is well worth considering.
-We're looking at a Warren and Brown deflecting beam torque wrench today that comes in either a 1/4" drive or 3/8" drive model - model 320500 or 310510.
+If you're looking for a torque wrench for small torque values a 1/4" or 3/8" drive model is often what you're looking for.
+If you're only needing to measure the torque on tightening bolts then a deflecting beam torque wrench is well worth considering as compared to the micrometer type, and it's the deflecting beam sort I'm looking at today.
+This Warren and Brown split beam torque wrench comes in either a 1/4" drive or 3/8" drive model - model 320500 (eBay US, eBay AU, ) or 310510.
 The product page is here.
 The wrench comes in a plastic case:

 The model number of the 1/4" drive wrench is 320510 - the 3/8" drive torque wrench with the same range is model number 320500.
 The model number of the wrench can be found on a sticker on the end of the plastic case: